sonacsn/Bare-Metal-Agentless-Introspection/README.md

 #### Why:Debugging was challenging because of the lack of documentation owing to an Open Source Project
 #### Solution: Regressively Reading about ceph, taking help from mentor enabled us to overcome errors like Snapshot Already exists, Node Busy(could have clones), snapshot not found

-* *Preparing and Setting up golden images
+#### Challenge 2.Preparing and Setting up golden images
+Why: Nodes were a very limited resource that use to be allocated to us for a timeslot of 6 hours
+Solution: Wrote scripts that automated installing workload (mysql) and sysbench for benchmarking.

-* *Sending REST requests over a SSH server via tunneling
+#### * *Sending REST requests over a SSH server via tunneling
+Why: Lack of prior experience and understanding of M2 architecture
+Solution: Learning about M2's architecture